CoreyJiang63/VideoQA/csv_prompt.md

 ### 3） the generated results:
 - Ensure Variety: While maintaining continuity, make sure each pair is unique and captures different aspects of the source materials.
 - Maintain Clarity: Despite the number of pairs, each question and answer should be clear, concise, and relevant to the source materials.
+- Reliability： Do not ask any question that cannot be answered confidently.
+- Accuracy: Do not omit the key information when generating the answer.

 ### 4） the output format:

 - First of all， please use JSON format to reply to me.
 - Please follow this format to give the final result.
-Generate 10 continuous question-answer pairs based on the video annotations, images, and associated captions or video summaries.
+Generate 10 continuous question-answer pairs based on the video annotations,  video scene information ,images, and associated captions or video summaries.
 Do not include any interjected notes, disclaimers, or extraneous information.
 Simply produce the pairs consecutively.
 Do not pause, add notes, disclaimers, or any other commentary.
 Just provide 10 uninterrupted Q&A pairs.

     ```json
     {